jonnymaserati/welleng/README.md

 For more examples, check out the [examples].

 ## Todos
+ - Add a Target class to see what you're aiming for!
+ - Export to Landmark's .wbp format so survey listings can be modified in COMPASS
  - Documentation
  - Generate a scene of offset wells to enable fast screening of collision risks (e.g. hundreds of wells in seconds)
  - Well trajectory planning - construct your own trajectories using a range of methods (and of course, including some novel ones)